The Devil's Music?

-Metal fans around the world rejoiced when Mercyful Fate reunited, seemingly out of nowhere, in 1993 with all of the original members except drummer Kim Ruzz.
-Their third studio album In The Shadows was a welcome return to form that even featured a guest appearance by Metallica drummer and MF super-fan Lars Ulrich, who played on the album's final track "Return Of The Vampire."
+Metal fans around the world rejoiced when Mercyful Fate suddenly reunited in 1993 with all of the original members except drummer Kim Ruzz.
+Their third studio album, In The Shadows, was a welcome return to form that even featured a guest appearance by Metallica drummer and MF super-fan Lars Ulrich, who played on the album's final track "Return Of The Vampire."

 Diamond, Denner, and Shermann kept Mercyful Fate going through the '90s with replacement drummers and bass players.
 Even at the height of the grunge-rock era, albums like 1994's excellent Time and 1996's fine Into The Unknown flew the flag for old school devilish metal.
 Amazingly, King Diamond also managed to keep his solo career going alongside his Mercyful Fate duties during this period; in 1996 and '98 he released albums by both projects in the same year!

-King Diamond's most recent solo album, Give Me Your Soul...
-Please, was released in 2007.
-He was forced to put all of his musical activities on hold in 2010 when he suffered cardiac problems that required emergency open-heart surgery.
+King Diamond was forced to put all musical activities on hold in 2010 when he experienced cardiac problems that required emergency open-heart surgery.
 Thankfully he made a full recovery and returned to the concert stage in 2012.
 His next solo album, The Institute, is slated for release in 2023.

-Mercyful Fate have never officially announced a breakup, and whenever they're asked about MF in interviews, the band usually says that they are merely "hibernating."
-Reunion rumors circulated in 2009 when King, Denner and Shermann re-convened to record new versions of two classic MF tracks ("Evil" and "Curse of the Pharaohs") for the Guitar Hero: Metallica video game (in which King also appears as a playable character!) but nothing materialized.
+Reunion rumors began circulating in 2009 when King, Denner, and Shermann re-convened to record new versions of two classic MF tracks ("Evil" and "Curse of the Pharaohs") for the Guitar Hero: Metallica video game (in which King also appears as a playable character!) but nothing materialized.

-The band promises that these special shows "will very much be Mercyful Fate as we were at the very beginning," and that the set list will "only consist of songs from the first Mini-LP, the Melissa album, and the Don't Break the Oath album, plus some brand new songs written specifically in that very same style."
+The band promised that these special shows would "be Mercyful Fate as we were at the very beginning," with a set list "of songs from the first Mini-LP, the Melissa album, and the Don't Break the Oath album, plus some brand new songs written specifically in that very same style."

 © 2018 Keith Abt